henkjannl/RoomThermostat/README.md

 * **Weekend day**: same as home, but wake up and go to sleep at a different times
 * **All day away**: low temperature throughout the day (e.g. when on holiday)

 The temperature can be manually overruled to any temperature.
-The thermostat automatically will switch back to the programmed temperature as the following switch moment occurs.
+The thermostat will automatically switch back to the programmed temperature as the next switch moment occurs.

 Only two temperatures are defined common to all day kinds:
 * a high temperature for when awake and present